Love and Loathing at the DNC

 Moments:

-Sitting in the “nursing room” as designated by the DNC, in the press building, trying to negotiate for quiet and keep folks out (NOT nursing women!
+Sitting in the “nursing room” as designated by the DNC, in the press building, trying to negotiate for quiet and keep folks out (not nursing women!
 Didn’t see babies at all, actually) as we prepared to go live.

 The room had been discovered and we had to share.
-At one point, a woman from Slate was recording her intro to her podcast with Pramila Jayapal, huddled underneath the desk we were at with an easy chair pulled up in front of her to minimize echo (I think?)
+At one point, a woman from Slate was recording her intro to her podcast with progressive Democrat Pramila Jayapal, huddled underneath the desk we were at with an easy chair pulled up in front of her to minimize echo (I think?)

 “It’s a moral disgrace.
 It’s fundamentally racist and I think, electorally, it’s mad.
 Why would you not want a Palestinian speaker on stage endorsing Kamala Harris?
 That should be good news for the Democrats at a time when a lot of Americans are refusing to vote for Kamala Harris in key states like Michigan … It’s depressing.”

 (Symbolic of how this whole thing went down, DNC staffers brought the delegates pizza and some pillows, but then, leadership did not allow an Uncommitted speaker.
-Senator Cory Booker, Ayanna Pressley and other Congress people had come out show support, one protestor said, and many were posting about this group on social media.)
+Senator Cory Booker, Ayanna Pressley and other Congresspeople had come out show support, one protestor said, and many were posting about this group on social media.)

 Chris and I had fun chasing after folks and Chris is more dogged than I!
 He chased after Booker, asking him about the protestors (no luck) and then he chased after Ayanna Pressley (never got that report back.)